-How You Could Be Sabotaging Your Efforts
+How You Could Be Sabotaging Your Business Success

 This is what I mean when I say that feeling overwhelmed by achieving your goal can actually sabotage your efforts to reach that goal.
 We are only human, and the internet is full of millions, billions of articles, tips and suggestions as to how to start an online business.
 Much of it is great.
 But you are only one person, and you can’t take all that information in, and start your business at the same time.

 From my own personal perspective, success found me once I ditched the information overload, simplified by focus and just started to zoom in on my one original goal.
 So here are my top tips for avoiding the startup overwhelm:

 Replace information gathering with strategy building

 A solid business strategy will guide you and keep you focused.
 Concentrate on a small number of key elements that are really going to drive your business and push it forward.
 Anything else becomes a nice-to-have and you can just put it on your long-term to-do list.

 And that you might get some things wrong.
 This was a big one for me.
 I’m a natural perfectionist, so it is truly tempting to try and soak up every piece of advice and information that came my way in the early days.
 But once I realized that progress would only happen when I shut out that noise, I succeeded.

 Remember that many people succeed with a less-than-perfect start